genlin/CSS-content/How to cancel your Azure subscription.md

 ![selectsub](./Media/Selectsub.png)
 4. Click **Cancel subscription**.

-**How to check whether your Azure subscription is canceled successfully**

 If the azure subscription is canceled successfully, its status will be displayed as **Inactive**.</br>
 ![substatus](./Media/substatus.png)